cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/items/item_spawn.md

 `charges`: Setting only min, not max will make the game calculate the max charges based on container or ammo/magazine capacity.
 Setting max too high will decrease it to maximum capacity.
 Not setting min will set it to 0 when max is set.

+`active`: Will spawn the item active if true, note that this _does not work_ for itemgroups, only individual items _within_ itemgroups.

 ```json
 "damage-min": 0,